hilchan/pub-infra-sample/README.md

 # Infrastructure Project

-This repo contains sample code written by Hilton Chan that utilized at organization
+This repo contains sample code written by Hilton Chan utilized at organization

 ## Contents
 - **Terraform:** - codes used in AWS and VMWare on-prem Infrastructure